tanguylegazon/fh-simulator/README.md

 ## Usage

-### Installation
+### Setup

 To use this simulator, you can either:

-1. Download the project files and open the `index.html` in your web browser.
+1. Access the live version at [tanguy-portfolio.com/simulator](https://tanguy-portfolio.com/simulator).
-2. Access the live version at [tanguy-portfolio.com/simulator](https://tanguy-portfolio.com/simulator).
+2. Download the project files and open the `index.html` in your web browser.

 ### Functionality